jdc20181/LightBrowse/README.md

 Minimum OS: Light Browse is starting with a Newer framework meaning compatibility to Windows 7 is limited, so I have decided not to support Windows 7 and older OS versions

 StartPage: A New version of Startpage called LightPage, will work similar to Startpage without custom sites.
 You will have several quick sites to choose from.

+**Dependents**

+*BeffsBrowser TabControl* - Comes from the BeffsBrowser Respo

+*Gecko* - Powerful under the hood component of the mechanics of browsing.